This spot has been added by

 Water entrance for snorkeling the Blue Hole

-You can get into the water in three points.
-The two first entry points (water access 1 and 2 on the map) are facing the Blue Hole, a few meters from the hole edge.
-You will easily locate them by observing the other snorkelers and divers entering the water (you will rarely be alone).
+You can get into the water from three entries.
+The two first entry points (water entrance 1 and 2 on the map above) are straight into the Blue Hole, a few yards from the shore.
+They are easily located by observing the other snorkelers and divers entering or exiting the water.

-However, we recommend getting into the water on the northernmost entry point (water access 3), some 150 meters north of the Blue Hole.
-Since the prevailing current runs from north to south, it is better to enter the water on this point and let yourself slowly drift along the drop-off, and enter the Blue Hole through the “saddle”.
-Ask the local people present to show you this entry point (a small canyon).
+While you can get into the water by going straight into the Blue Hole, we recommend getting into the water at the northernmost entry point (water entrance 3).
+This spot is about 150 yards north of the Blue Hole, and is called “El Bells”.
+Since the prevailing current runs from north to south, it is better to enter the water at this point and let yourself drift slowly along the drop-off and enter the Blue Hole through “The Saddle”.
+The entrance is easy to find as there are usually scuba divers around the area.

 Blue Hole snorkeling exploration tips

-Exploring the Blue Hole consists in snorkeling along the vertical coral walls surrounding the sink hole, where large shoals of surgeonfish, couples of butterflyfish and small groups of Red Sea bannerfish find shelter.
+Exploring the Blue Hole consists of snorkeling along the vertical coral walls bordering the sinkhole (snorkeling area 1 on the map), where large shoals of surgeonfish, couples of butterflyfish and small groups of Red Sea bannerfish find shelter.

-Opposite the shore, there is a shallow opening (2-20ft/0.5-6m deep), known as “the saddle”, opening out to the sea.
-This is probably the most interesting area.
-Here the seabed is the best preserved, with dense and multicolored groups of corals.
+Opposite the shore, there is a shallow opening that we previously mentioned, (↕2-20ft/0.5-6m deep), known as “The Saddle”.
+This area opens out to the sea.
+It is probably the most interesting area.
+Here the seabed is the best preserved, with dense and multicolored corals.

 Dahab’s Blue Hole reef drop-off is very steep, plunging vertically to the depth of the Red Sea.

-If you enter the water on the entry point n°3, you will first move along a reef drop-off opening to the sea, before entering into the Blue Hole through the “saddle”.
+If you enter the water on the entry point n.3, you will first drift along a reef drop-off opening to the sea before entering into the Blue Hole through “The Saddle” (snorkeling itinerary 2 on the map).
+In this area, the seabed has more or less the same profile as inside the Blue Hole, but corals are healthier overall.

-The spot is very popular with scuba divers, free divers and snorkelers, who can be numerous in the water; so keep an eye out for others all the time.
+The spot is very popular with scuba divers, free divers and snorkelers.
+There can be numerous people in the water; so keep an eye out for others all the time.

 Restaurants and accommodation around the Blue Hole